KerryAM-R/ggVolcanoR/README.md

     * Using the Symbol_species, aided in finding the correct information.

 - UniProt other species (UniProt_other)
-    * if a non-standard species is being used or uniprot ID's, use this column to find the related information.
+    * If a non-standard species is being used or uniprot ID's, use this column to find the related information.

 ![](IMAGES/5.uniprot.png)

-## summary table and exporting the filtered list
+## Summary table and exporting the filtered list

 The summary table contains the total number of differentially expressed genes (no labels and range of genes) or the number of significant and non-significant ID's in the list

 The following filtered data lists can be downloaded as csv files (note that significance is based on user defined parameters):
-- upregulated
+- Upregulated
-- downregualted
+- Downregualted
-- all significant dysregualted
+- All significant dysregualted
-- own list (significant values only)
+- Own list (significant values only)

 ![](IMAGES/5.summary.table.png)